cis-ks/gql-builder/README.md

 ## Usage

 The main entry point for usage is the Query-class.
-You can simply create a Query with either a static or typical instantiate call.
+You can create a Query with either a static or typical instantiate call.

 ### Create a Query